gera3d/bears_v3/index.md

 ## A Revolutionary Learning Experience
 Project Bears is a revolutionary platform that combines the power of storytelling with interactive learning.
 Our innovative approach introduces children to the world of entrepreneurship, fostering creative thinking, problem-solving skills, and a can-do attitude.

-{% include feature.html image="https://placekitten.com/2000/600" title="The Books" description="Our books weave engaging tales of child entrepreneurs venturing into various industries, teaching kids about idea generation, market research, product development, and customer relations.
-We aim to distribute these books for free through schools, libraries, and community centers." %}

-{% include feature.html image="https://placekitten.com/2000/600" title="The Interactive App" description="The Project Bears app complements the books by offering an interactive learning experience.
-Users can create and customize their own avatars, make decisions that shape the story's outcome, and learn about business principles through game-based techniques." %}

 ## Distribution and Partnerships
 We're leveraging various channels, such as schools, libraries, parent-teacher associations, and organizations in the technology and entrepreneurship sectors, to distribute our books and promote the app.